Cambridge District Scout Archive

 S-Sgt Dillaway was beloved by all boys who received his enthusiasm – a striking testimony of this was evident last Christmas when he received 60 packages during the festive season – sent to him in Europe by former Scouts and, Scout families in Newton.

 In addition to his mother, Sgt Dillaway is survived by his sister, Clara, and a twin brother Sgt C W Dillaway, a former professional executive in Scouting.

 61st Troop Carrier Group

-The 61st Troop Carrier Group was a C-47 Skytrain transport unit assigned to both Twelfth and Ninth Air Forces in North Africa, Italy and Western Europe.
-The 61 TCG was highly decorated for its combat parachute infantry drops during the Invasion of Sicily (Operation Husky); Invasion of Italy (Operation Avalanche); Invasion of France (Operation Overlord); the airborne invasion of the Netherlands (Operation Market-Garden); and the airborne crossing of the Rhine River, (Operation Varsity).
+The 61st Troop Carrier Group was a C-47 Skytrain transport unit active in North Africa, Italy and Western Europe.
+The 61 TCG was highly decorated for its combat parachute infantry drops during the Invasions of Sicily, Italy and France; the airborne invasion of the Netherlands and the airborne crossing of the Rhine.

 JWR Archivist June 2019